The Berea Police Department was busy as usual from June 1 through July 31, according to some numbers released by Chief David Gregory.

-The Kentucky State Police, Richmond Post was called just before 9:00 pm last night, in reference to a two-vehicle collision that occurred on Millers Creek Road (HWY-1571), just east of Ravenna in Estill County.
+The Kentucky State Police, Richmond Post was called on Friday, August 10, 2018, just after 7:20 pm, in reference to a two-vehicle collision that occurred on US-421, north of McKee in Jackson County.

-The initial investigation indicates that Stephen D. Rison, 48 years old of Irvine, was driving east on HWY-1571, where he lost control of his vehicle and crossed the centerline before colliding with a vehicle being operated by 39-year-old Aimee Elliott.
-As a result of Continue reading KSP Investigates Fatal Collision in Estill County→
+The initial investigation indicates that Melinda A. Parker, 28 years old of London, KY, was driving North on US-421 in a black Pontiac passenger car with a young child, and crossed the center line before colliding head-on with a red Ford truck operated by Frank Revel.
+As Continue reading KSP Investigates Fatal Collision in Jackson County→

 The Kentucky State Police, Richmond Post, which provides coverage for Madison, Clark, Estill, Lee, Owsley, Jackson, Mercer, Boyle, Lincoln, Garrard and Jessamine counties, will be conducting periodic traffic safety checkpoints at locations approved by the Kentucky State Police Policy and Procedures Manual.
 These checkpoints will be conducted in an effort to enforce the traffic laws of the Commonwealth of Kentucky.
 Special attention will be paid to occupant protection (seatbelt adherence), sobriety, insurance, and registration violations.